-Passionate tech writer & marketer writing about innovations and technologies
+Passionate content marketer writing about innovations and technologies

 One whole year has passed since the pandemic took the world by storm, splitting our lives into “before” and “after.”
 One year ago, most of us were only dreaming of spending more time out of the office.
 But today our offices have moved to our homes, making remote working and recruitment the new normal.

 We believe not, and here’s why.